 The ACMU is mounted within the aircraft overhead and is retained with 4 screw/washer/lock-washer sets.
 This facilitates easy and rapid removal and replacement should a fault be isolated to this LRU.
 The ACMU provides the primary interface for fault isolation through a commercial Ethernet cable and the use of the Mozilla Firefox, Google Chrome or Safari web browser.
 Internet Explorer is not supported.

 The ACMU also displays external fault and status indicators to help monitor operation and isolate faults.

+For provisioning instructions on how to remove and replace the ACMU, see 5.1.2[B] ACMU Replacement.

 [B] High Power Transceiver (HPT) 10951

 The HPT provides the down and up conversions of the RF signal to/from the Modem IF frequencies.
 The receive path includes two selectable down conversion Local Oscillator (LO) frequencies: